navdeep1311/Cybersecurity_Project_1/README.md

 - _Playbook file is install-elk.yml (refer Intall Elk to Elk Server under the playbook files provided above) and the file is placed under /etc/ansible folder inside the control node (Jump Box Provisioner).
 This playbook is used to configure the Elk VM_

 Configuration Files Information:
 - _The file that needs to be updated is /etc/ansible/hosts to include the internal IP addresses of the VM's where a specific container needs to be installed.
-For this project, we added Elk VM's internal IP to the hosts file (refer hosts file under the configuration files provided above), as shown below._
+For this project, we added Elk VM's internal IP to the hosts file (refer hosts file under the configuration files provided above), as shown below.
+Hosts file has two sections one for webservers and second for Elk server which ensure containers are deployed on the defined IPs only_

 ![Hosts File VM IP Addresses](Images/Hosts.png)